robinmattern/AIApps_prod-master/docs/setup/d61_llm-comments-db-app/d61-01_build-log.md

  4. **Create Database and Table**
    - In MySQL Workbench, create a new schema, named: `comments`
-   - Create a new table, named: `comments`
+   - Then, create a new table, named: `comments`
       ```
         USE comments;
         CREATE TABLE comments(